 22. After I retired from teaching, I tutored students in algebra privately for ten years.

 23. I met my late husband at work.
-It’s a cliche, I know, but we were married 23 years before he passed in May of 2016.
+It’s a cliche, I know.

 24. I have historically been a late bloomer learning to ride a bike and swim way too late to admit.

 26. I love to learn but hate reading.
 I’m too slow and I forget what I’m reading.

 29. I didn’t learn to play the piano until my 20’s.
 Guitar was after that.
 I took 4 years of private lessons.

 31. The movie Pollyanna changed my life.
 I try to play the Glad Game.
 Happiness is not my default setting.

 32. I am the adult child of an alcoholic.
 Both of my parents are sober now.